-Project HOPE includes: pantry services featuring monthly Client Choice “shopping,” and daily bread and produce; free clothing and household furnishings; financial assistance for rent, utilities, prescriptions, etc. ; case management aides in household planning and budgeting; information and referrals to services & programs relevant to clients’ situations.
-DUE TO THE COVID PANDEMIC, Project HOPE is operating a curbside pantry model in the parking lots at each House of Hope service center.
-Additional services and case management assistance is being conducted via telephone and limited appointment only.
+Project HOPE includes: pantry services featuring monthly Client Choice “shopping", monthly bread and produce, and daily allotments of ready to eat meals and snacks for individuals experiencing homelessness; free clothing and household furnishings; financial assistance for rent, utilities, prescriptions, etc.; case management aides in household planning and budgeting; information and referrals to services & programs relevant to clients’ situations.

 3. What do I need in order to sign up?

 4. What happens if I don’t have all of the paperwork?